EOSLaoMao/eos-cluster-generator/README.md

 ```

-### 3. Resign `eosio` account
+### 3. Resign `eosio` and other system accounts

-To fully simulate an EOS chain just like EOS Mainnet, you should resign all system account to `eosio.prods` permission.
-Functions like multisig proposal will only work after system account are properly resigned.
+To fully simulate an EOS chain just like EOS Mainnet, you should resign all system accounts to `eosio.prods` permission.
+Functions like multisig proposal will only work after system accounts are properly resigned.

 To resign system accounts, just run `resign.sh`